Your Fool-Proof Guide to Avoiding 11 Common and Not-So-Common LMS Problems

 Technical LMS problems

-Alas, code is a fickle mistress and there are times when things just don’t go to the developer’s plan.
+Alas, code is a fickle mistress and there are times when things just don’t go the developer’s way.
 While these issues aren’t completely within your control, there are ways to minimise and possibly completely avoid them.
 It starts by understanding the limitations as much as the strengths of your vendor.

 The complexity of code

 Core infrastructure aside, the integrations, features and upgrades learning management systems require, at minimum, a knowledge of programming.
 As an example, let’s look at authoring tools like Adobe Captivate.
 They provide what some would consider a crucial role in the online learning environment (allowing you to create custom learning content) but are complicated to set up and maintain, surprisingly, for developers.
-Often, the kind of content you may want willdictate the complexity of the tool— which means:
+Often, the kind of content you may want will dictate the complexity of the tool — which means:

 - A system that facilitates detailed content is usually powerful but less user-friendly, which could derail your plans to create your own content; and so